Volkswagen Type 2: Legacy of the Type 2

-As one of the forerunners of the modern cargo and passenger vans, the Type 2 gave rise to forward control competitors in the United States in the 1960s, including the Ford Econoline, the Dodge A100, and the Chevrolet Corvair 95 Corvan – the last adapting the rear-engine configuration of the Corvair car in the same manner in which the VW Type 2 adapted the Type 1's layout.
+As one of the forerunners of the modern cargo and passenger vans, the Type 2 gave rise to forward control competitors in the United States during the 1960s, including the Ford Econoline, the Dodge A100, and the Chevrolet Corvair 95 Corvan—the last adapting the rear-engine configuration of the Corvair car in the same manner in which the VW Type 2 adapted the Type 1's layout.

 European competition included the 1947–1981 Citroën H Van, the 1959–1980 Renault Estafette (both FF layout), the 1952–1969 semi-forward-control Bedford CA and the 1953–1965 FR layout Ford Transit.
-Japanese manufacturers also introduced similar vehicles, such as the Nissan Caravan, Toyota LiteAce and Subaru Sambar.
-Like the Beetle, the van has received numerous nicknames worldwide, including microbus, minibus, and, because of its popularity in the counterculture movement of the 1960s and 1970s, hippie van and hippie bus.
+Japanese manufacturers also introduced similar vehicles such as the Nissan Caravan, Toyota LiteAce and Subaru Sambar.
+Like the Beetle, the van has received numerous nicknames worldwide, including "microbus", "minibus", and, because of its popularity in the counterculture movement of the 1960s and 1970s, "hippie van" and "hippie bus".

-Brazil contained the last factory in the world that produced the T2 series of Type 2, which ceased production on 31 December 2013, due to the introduction of more stringent safety regulations in the country.
+Brazil contained the last factory in the world that produced the T2 series of Type 2, which ceased production on 31 December 2013 due to the introduction of more stringent safety regulations in the country.
 This (after the 2002 termination of its T3 successor in South Africa) marked the end of the era of rear-engine Volkswagens, which originated in 1935 with their Type 1 prototypes.